LettError/designSpaceRoboFontExtension/README.md

 ## Report
 * This panel shows a very basic validation report of what needs to be done and where the UFOs are, etc.

+## ShowSparksTool
+* This is a small interpolation visualiser for the Edit windows.

 ## Todo
 * Separate validation for MutatorMath and Varlib use.